Salvation Army assistance programs Jacksonville Florida area.

-Whether you need shelter, food, homeless prevention, rent assistance or job placement, or help around the Christmas holidays, the Salvation Army in Jacksonville Florida as well as Duval County may be able to assist you.
+Whether you need shelter, free food, homeless prevention, rent or utility bill assistance or job placement, or free help around the Christmas holidays, the Salvation Army in Jacksonville Florida as well as Duval County may be able to assist.
 They offer a number of social services and financial assistance programs, even including free school supplies as well as Christmas toys or gasoline vouchers among them.
 All financial aid provided by the Salvation Army is done so with compassion, confidentiality and care.

 Below are some of the programs offered to qualified low income families and individuals.